cielsys/CarND-Advanced-Lane-Lines/writeup.md

     imgWarped = cv2.warpPerspective(imgIn, matTransform, img_size, flags=interpolation)

-If the points are well chosen the warped output image should be a  map view that as no perspective.
+If the points are well chosen the warped output image should be a map view that has no perspective.

 I suspect that a good perpective warp is essential to a good pipeline.
 The warp process does a lot pixel interpolation that may influence